 Students

-TED Talks are assigned viewing in countless university courses — from psychology and business to environmental science and philosophy.
+TED Talks are assigned viewing in countless university courses, from psychology and business to environmental science and philosophy.
 Students need to reference specific arguments, quote speakers in papers, and demonstrate understanding of the ideas presented.
-A transcript with timestamps, an AI summary, and flashcards makes this academic work significantly more efficient.
+A transcript with timestamps, an AI summary, and flashcards makes that academic work much more efficient.

 Researchers

 Researchers studying communication, rhetoric, public policy, or any field where TED speakers present relevant findings use transcripts as source material.
-The ability to search across a speaker's exact words, extract their claims and evidence, and cite specific timestamps is essential for rigorous academic work.
+Being able to search across a speaker's exact words, pull out their claims and evidence, and cite specific timestamps is essential for rigorous academic work.

 Lifelong Learners

-Many people watch TED Talks for personal growth and intellectual enrichment.
-But without active engagement, most of what you watch fades within days.
-Flashcards and summaries transform a 15-minute viewing experience into knowledge that sticks.
+A lot of people watch TED Talks for personal growth and intellectual enrichment.
+Without active engagement, most of what you watch fades within days.
+Flashcards and summaries turn a 15-minute viewing experience into knowledge that sticks.

 Educators

-Teachers and professors who use TED Talks in their curriculum can create discussion guides, study materials, and assessment questions from transcribed content.
-The AI summary provides a lesson plan outline, and flashcards can be adapted into quiz questions.
+Teachers and professors who use TED Talks in their curriculum can build discussion guides, study materials, and assessment questions from transcribed content.
+The AI summary gives you a lesson plan outline, and flashcards can be adapted into quiz questions.

 How to Transcribe TED Talks with VidNotes